Green-Software-Foundation/green-software-principles/README.md

 ## Proposed differences to V1

-**Carbon** - Delve a deeper into the science of climate change, enough so that you can defend a challenge.
-The purpose of GSE is not to convince people of climate change, that's a fact.
-The intention of this section is to give confidence to the practitioner that if they were challenged, they could give a reasonable response.
+**Carbon** - Delve a deeper into the science of climate change so that you can defend the value of green software proposals.
+The purpose of GSE is not to convince people of climate change, but to provide you with the fundamentals necessary for a reasonable response to questions.

 **Electricity, Carbon Intensity and Embodied Carbon** - Talk more about how you can measure each and more applicable advice for ideas for reduction.